Best SLP Degree Programs in New York

 Campus Based - Visit Website

-New York University's Master of Science (MS) in Communicative Sciences and Disorders prepares students for licensure as speech-language pathologists.
-This 48-credit program emphasizes prevention, assessment, and intervention for communication and swallowing disorders.
-Integrating research with clinical practice, the program offers both on-campus and online options.
-Applicants need a bachelor's degree, GRE scores, and letters of recommendation.
-The program includes supervised clinical practicums in diverse settings, preparing graduates for careers in schools, hospitals, and private practices.
-Specialization in bilingual speech-language pathology is available.
+New York University's on-campus MS in Communicative Sciences and Disorders is a 48-credit program preparing students for licensure as speech-language pathologists.
+It emphasizes prevention, assessment, and intervention for communication and swallowing disorders, integrating research with clinical practice.
+Admission requires GRE scores, a bachelor's degree, and letters of recommendation, with a January 1 deadline.
+The program includes supervised clinical practicums in diverse settings, offering hands-on learning and specialization opportunities, such as in bilingual speech-language pathology, to equip graduates for careers in schools, hospitals, and private practices.

 • 48 credits required.